barbarer/py4e-int/_sources/01-intro/01-computerHardwareArch.rst

 instructions in advance.
 We call these stored instructions a *program* and the act of writing these instructions down and getting the instructions to be correct *programming*.

+.. mchoice:: 01-mc-4-hardware
+  :answer_a: Main Memory
+  :answer_b: Secondary Memory
+  :answer_c: Central Processing Unit
+  :answer_d: Input Devices
+  :correct: b
+  :feedback_a: Information stored in the main memory vanishes when the computer is turned off.
+  :feedback_b: Correct!
+  :feedback_c: Try again!
+  :feedback_d: Try again!

+  Which of the following will keep information stored without a power source?

+.. shortanswer:: 01-sa-2-hardware

+  What is a program?